AdobeDocs/experience-manager-65.en/help/sites-administering/notification.md

 >[!NOTE]
 >
->The procedure outlined below is an example for a Publish instance.
-You can also follow this procedure for an Author instance, should you wish to do so.
+>This procedure is an example for a Publish instance.
+If you wish to enable email notifications on an Author instance, you need to follow the same steps on the Author.

 ### Gmail {#gmail}